Dislocated floating rib: Causes, treatment, Floating rib injury

-Floating rib is usually described as a dislocated rib in back since floating ribs’ unlike the other ribs are only connected at the back, which causes the pain to be felt mostly on the back.
+patients with Dislocated Floating rib usually described the symptom as a dislocated rib in the back, since these floating ribs’, unlike the other ribs, are only connected at the back, which causes the pain to be felt mostly on the back.

 Bones of the upper body are part of the skeleton that stretches from the base of the skull through the last side of the neck and upper body toward the pelvis bones.
 The spinal column is made of 33-34 spinal vertebrae that are connected to each other.
 Vertebrae are separated on 7 neck (vertebrae cervicales), 12 chest (vertebrae thoracicae), 5 hip (vertebrae tumbales), 5 loin(vertebmesacrales) that are together joined into sacrum, and 4 – 5 coccyx ones (verlebrae coccygeae).